envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What's the purpose of the Secret scanning partner program?

-a) Service Providers can partner with GitHub so that the format of their secrets can be recognized by GitHub secret scanning.
+a) GitHub Partner program allows enterprises and organizations with GitHub Advanced Security license to use GitHub secret scanning to scan their repositories.

-b) GitHub Partner program allows enterprises and organizations with GitHub Advanced Security license to use GitHub secret scanning to scan their repositories.
+b) Service Providers can partner with GitHub so that the format of their secrets can be recognized by GitHub secret scanning.

 c) GitHub partners with external security companies to provide secret scanning for GitHub repositories.

 d) It's a program where registered security professionals can in good faith report to GitHub any secrets they find in GitHub repositories and get paid rewards for it.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** B</span>

 Service Providers can partner with GitHub so that the format of their secrets can be recognized by GitHub secret scanning.